freebirdyeah/freebirdyeah/README.md

 🧠 **Currently**
 - (Procrastinating) Building **Mack**, a chess engine in Python.
 - Making a CHIP-8 emulator
-- Making an implementation to train Feedforward NNs from scratch
 - Learning more about Machine Learning, CTFs

 🌱 **Interested in**